 VT COMM – Focus and Possibilities

-The major in communication, leading to a B.A., allows students to develop a broad understanding of the discipline and specific expertise in either public communication or mass communication.
+The majors in communication, leading to a B.A., allow students to develop a broad understanding of the discipline and specific expertise in either public communication or mass communication.
 VT COMM focuses on strategic, theoretical, and practical application of message creation, delivery, analysis, and criticism in cultural and historical contexts.

 Communication majors are prepared to continue their studies in graduate school or immediately apply their skills in various professional settings because of the broad applicability of both the theory to which they are exposed and the competencies they develop.
 Based in a strong liberal arts curriculum, VT COMM prepares students to enter careers in mass media, business, the entertainment industry, public service, government, or professional specializations, such as law.

-Students choose one of three options in COMM in order to specialize in the discipline.
-Two options involve the study of public communication: Public Relations and Communication Studies.
-The other option involves the study of mass communication: Electronic and Print Journalism.
+Students choose one of three majors in COMM in order to specialize in the discipline.
+Two majors involve the study of public communication: Public Relations and Communication Studies.
+The other major involves the study of mass communication: Electronic and Print Journalism.

-Communication Studies -- This option is designed to provide students with a broad overview of communication theories and practices, stressing understanding and effective participation in communication across interpersonal, organizational, and public contexts.
-For students interested in graduate school and/or fields such as politics, law, education, business, ministry, or medicine, the Communication Studies option could be especially appealing because of its analytical and critical approach to communication.
+Communication Studies -- This pre-professional major provides students with adaptation strategies and tactics for succeeding in the evolving job market, and allows students flexibility in crafting their own plan of study.
+Students will have broad exposure to communication theories and practices, stressing understanding of and effective participation in communication across interpersonal, organizational, and public contexts.
+If you are interested in fields such as business, politics, law, education, ministry, or health care, the Communication Studies option could be especially appropriate because of its wide range of course options and its analytical and critical approach to communication across multiple contexts, channels, messages and strategies.

 For some students, the direction is clear; others spend two or three semesters exploring the possibilities.
-Students deciding on an option might take development courses in two or more options in order to make the best individual choice.
-The option should be declared in the sophomore year.
+Students deciding on a major might take courses in two or more majors in order to make the best individual choice.

 Dr. Marlene Preston